 Public Art and the Public Art Panel

-– what is the role of public art?
+Vibrant, dynamic, moving, thought-provoking, restorative, challenging – what is the role of public art?

 Kāpiti Coast District Council has a strong commitment to encouraging the arts in the community, both visual and performing arts.
 Supporting and encouraging a culture of creativity and innovation promotes the District's sense of community, civic pride, and distinctive identity, and is an important way to celebrate the whakapapa and history of tangata whenua as well as matawaka and cultural identity through Toi Māori.

 The Panel has five members: representatives from Elected Council members, Te Whakaminenga o Kāpiti, and Mahara Gallery, nominated by those bodies, and two independent arts professionals selected through a public process.
-At least one of the independent arts professionals should have experience in urban design, for their expertise in integrating artistic elements into Council developments and community-led projects such as murals or temporary installations.
+Members bring to the table their understanding of public art in public spaces in Kāpiti, their experience in strategic development of public art, their knowledge of urban design, and their expertise in integrating artistic elements into Council developments and community-led projects such as murals or temporary installations.

 More information on the roles and responsibilities of the Panel can be found in the Terms of Reference [PDF 62 KB].